SonakshiA/QuotesGenerator/README.md

 # QuotesGenerator
-An application that generates quotes using https://type.fit/api/quotes API Built using Retrofit.
+An application that generates quotes using https://type.fit/api/quotes API.

+Built using Retrofit.